MatadorProBr/BetterCrewLink-FAQ/README.md

 * [License](#license)

 ## About the Project

+CrewLink: This project implements proximity voice chat in Among Us.
+Everyone in an Among Us lobby with this program running will be able to communicate over voice in-game, with no third-party programs required.
+Spatial audio ensures that you can only hear people close to you.

-A modified version of [CrewLink](https://github.com/ottomated/CrewLink) with improved things such as: optimizations for CPU (solves robotic voices), more settings (listening to people on the cameras), support for mobile BETA ([via app](https://play.google.com/store/apps/details?id=io.bettercrewlink.app)) and more.
+BetterCrewLink: A modified version of [CrewLink](https://github.com/ottomated/CrewLink) with improved things such as: optimizations for CPU (solves robotic voices), more settings (listening to people on the cameras), support for mobile BETA ([via app](https://play.google.com/store/apps/details?id=io.bettercrewlink.app)) and more.

 ## Extra features in this fork
 ```